PennyLaneAI/pennylane/doc/development/autograph.rst

 >>> eval_jaxpr(plxpr.jaxpr, plxpr.consts, 4.4)
 [Array(8.4, dtype=float64, weak_type=True)]

-Temporary variables used inside a loop --- and that are **not** passed to a function within the loop --- do not have any type restrictions.
+Temporary variables used inside a loop—and that are **not** passed to a function within the loop—do not have any type restrictions.

-A caveat regarding updating variables in a while loop is that it is not possible to update variables inside the loop test statement.
+A caveat regarding updating variables in a ``while`` loop is that it is not possible to update variables inside the loop test statement.
 For example, while the following works in standard Python: